joshdifabio/resource-pool/README.md

 ## Introduction

 Resource pools allow you to regulate the concurrency level of your asynchronous PHP components and spare your servers from excessive load.
-You'll find them particularly useful if your application sends HTTP requests or spawns child processes.
-Using them will cause the Internet to like you more.
+You'll find them particularly useful if your application sends HTTP requests or spawns child processes using something like [ReactPHP](https://github.com/reactphp/react).

 ## Basic usage